Enji: Squama

 Shelly Kupferberg:

-Shelly Kupferberg, born in Tel Aviv in 1974, grew up in West Berlin and studied journalism, theater studies, and musicology.
-She is a journalist and hosts programs on culture and society for Deutschlandfunk Kultur and RBB radio3.
-Her literary debut Isidor was a hit with audiences and critics alike and premiered at the Burgtheater in Vienna in February 2026.
-Her new novel Stunden wie Tage (Hours Like Days) will be published by Diogenes Verlag in March 2026.
+Shelly Kupferberg, born in 1974 in Tel Aviv, was raised in Berlin and studied communications, theater, and musicology.
+She is a journalist and hosts cultural and social affairs programs for Deutschlandfunk Kultur and rbb radio3.
+Her literary debut Isidor was both a critical and popular success and premiered on stage at the Burgtheater Vienna in February 2026.
+Her new novel Stunden wie Tage was recently published by Diogenes Verlag in March 2026.

 Jens Bisky: